Kikwit Airport

-Kikwit Airport is an airport serving the Kwilu River port of Kikwit, the capital city of the Kwilu District in the Democratic Republic of the Congo.
+Kikwit Airport is an airport serving the Kwilu River port of Kikwit, the largest city of Kwilu Province in the Democratic Republic of the Congo.
 The airport is within the city limits.

 The airport has one asphalt-paved runway, which is 5151 feet (1570 meters) long and 95 feet (29 meters) wide.

 The Kikwit non-directional beacon (Ident: KKW) is located 1.8 nmi east of the airport.